ypriverol/github-paper/document/manuscript.md

 \cite{Vizcaino:2014} or training materials (for example
 \cite{Ahmadia_2015_27353}).
 The main motivation behind this is to give scientists a better credit for their work \cite{NatBiotechEditorial:2009}, enabling at the same time a better way to cite and track it.
+In addition, funding agencies such as NIH now accept other research products as citable research such as accessible datasets and softwares.
 A common issue with software is that it normally evolves at a different speed than what is published in the scientific literature.
 In fact, it is common to find software having novel features and functionalities that were not described in the original publication.
 GitHub now enables the